-Day S ignals Specifications Night Signals Remarks Bang aladesh - c ontinued 10a A violent sto force and at sustained w 88 km/h.
+Day S Signals Specifications Night Signals Remarks Ban gladesh - c continued 10a A violent sto force and all sustained w 88 km/h.
 (47 strike you.
-A Danger Signal Number Four orm (of whole gale) bove, associated ind speed exceeding whots)) will soon all vessels continue or immediately 31b)))))))))))))))))))
+A t Danger Signal Number Four orm (of whole gale) bove, associated vind speed exceeding 7 knots)) will soon All vessels continue er immediately 31b)))))))))))))))))))

 In the existing Tropical Cyclone Signal System in Bangladesh, two different types of Signal Numbers, one for maritime and one for river ports are being used for the same cyclone in the sea and its adjoining river ports.
 This often leads to create confusion among the general public and those who are related with disaster management activities.
 This confusion has also been observed during the recent cyclone SIDR.
-Therefore, to avoid any further confusion, unification and standardization of the signals has been made by the Government of the Peoplet Republic of Bangladesh, which is yet to be implemented.
+Therefore, to avoid any further confusion, unification and standardization of the signals has been made by the Government of the People's Republic of Bangladesh, which is yet to be implemented.
 Prior to the execution of the new signals, sufficient awareness needs to be raised for the general public, maritime and river port authorities and for the disaster management sector.
 Once this is done and the Government feels that it is appropriate to implement the new signals, the Panel will be informed accordingly.